sbpo/frontend-challenge-weld/README.md

 - Forms are only validated very simply, by checking if fields are empty.
 - API requests do not have any error handling yet
-- I did not include any tests.
+- I did not write any tests.
   <br/><br/>

 ### Future work